SiddharthMathurDeveloper/DSA/Binary Search/important things.md

 - Can have duplicates values

 ## Binary Search on Answer
+- Start value can be other 0 ,1 if u observe you can trim down the range to search [Choosing wrong may lead to wrong answers]

 - Find the range to solve the question this is the main thing

 - First code the linear version then tranform to the binary Search way , usually a helper function will remain just the